EGI-Federation/eosc-data-transfer/README.md

 The API supports parsing digital object identifier (DOIs) and will return a list of files in the repository indicated by the DOI.
-It will automatically identify the DOI type and will use the correct service to retrieve the list of source files.
+It will automatically identify the DOI type and will use the correct parser to retrieve the list of source files.

 > DOIs are persistent identifiers (PIDs) dedicated to identification of content over digital networks.
 > These are registered by one of the